enliangwu/android_app/README.md

 }
 ```

-In android client I use the boolean value result to check whether the request succeeded or not.
+In android client, I use the boolean value result to check whether the request succeeded or not.
 And message is used to show error message while result is false.

 Name is the name of an activity.
 Id is the key code of an activity.